-- \$300.00 fine. - 6 months out of any school sports and/or any school related activity in which the student is involved.
-This will include any practices that may be required.
-Students will be prohibited from attending a club or activity for three meetings or practices from the date of the incident. - Smoking cessation DART program will be offered by the Weymouth Police Department. - Mandatory parent meeting with Principal/Dean/Housemaster. - 2 3 days of Independent Work Station. - Student Athletes will be disciplined according to MIAA guidelines
+- \$300.00 fine. - Students will be prohibited from attending a club or activity for three meetings or practices from the date of the incident. - DART program will be offered by the Weymouth Police Department. - Mandatory parent meeting with Principal/Dean/Housemaster. - 3 days of Independent Work Station. - · Student Athletes will be disciplined according to MIAA guidelines